Construction Site Procedures for Contractors

 - Any discharge from your site which you suspect may be in violation of City Code, state regulations, or other applicable laws and regulations, e.g. discharges which are cloudy, foul smelling, colored, contain chemicals or heavy sediment loads.

-Notification can be accomplished by calling EHS at 512-471-3511 (press "0" during the recording if not during normal working hours).
+Notification can be accomplished by calling the UT-Austin EHS at 471-3511 (press "0" during the recording if not during normal working hours).

-Environmental Health and Safety acknowledges the assistance of the City of Austin Environment and Conservation Services Department for the use of information in this document.
+The University of Texas at Austin Environmental Health and Safety Department would like to acknowledge the assistance of the City of Austin Watershed Protection Department for the use of some of the information contained within this document.